rikhuijzer/blog/posts/grades-queries.md

 description = "Using SQL like query syntax in Julia."
 +++

+**EDIT:**
+*This query syntax is nice but can be very slow for many columns, which is quite annoying when using it in a project.
+Instead, checkout Tom Kwong's DataFrames [cheat sheet](https://ahsmart.com/pub/data-wrangling-with-data-frames-jl-cheat-sheet/).*

 Most data in the real-world is relational, that is, there are relationships in the data.
 For example, a relation could be between a table containing person names and ages and another table containing person names and grades.
 If both tables are about the same persons, then there is a relationship on name between the tables.